General Sources for Statistics

 Campus Crime Statistics

-As compiled by Public Safety.
+As compiled by NMU Police Department.
 Also links to the annual security report.

 Institutional Research, Planning, and Assessment

 The Institutional Research Office at Northern Michigan University serves to provide comprehensive and accurate information that reflects the characteristics and experiences of the student body, faculty, and staff.
-Data about NMU can be found here, including the yearly Factbook (quick stats on the university--admissions, enrollment, retention, degrees, etc.)
+Data about NMU can be found here: admissions, enrollment, retention, degrees, etc.